 - Take part in activities that can promote independence and restore your ability to handle daily chores;

 - Seek emotional support to help you deal with the grief; and

 - Rely on an experienced attorney to handle the legal battle that lies ahead.

 Contact Bringardner Injury Law Firm to discuss your case

-Located in Charleston, SC, our firm is ready to serve as your amputation lawyers in the event of a catastrophic truck accident.
+Located in Charleston, SC, our lawyers at Bringardner Injury Law Firm are ready to serve as your amputation lawyers in the event of a catastrophic truck accident.
 We offer free consultations and our legal fees are contingency-based.
 We are only paid after you’re compensated for your lost limb.
 Call us today.